epfl-ada/ada-2023-project-badabob/README.md

 ## Proposed timeline

-* 17/11/2023 - Preliminary data processing, data completion, Preliminary analysis of movies and characters, implementation of natural language processing algorithm + **Deliver Milestone 2**
+* 17/11/2023 - Preliminary data processing, data completion, preliminary analysis of movies, characters and genres, implementation of natural language processing algorithm + ***Deliver Milestone 2***
-* 24/11/2023 - Implement statistical analysis and regression analysis, and obtain personnas for a larger set of characters
+* 24/11/2023 - Obatin personnas for a larger set of characters, and implement statistical analysis on actors' gender and movie genres
-* 01/12/2023 - Implement Clustering methods and methods on personnas + **Deliver Homework 2**
+* 01/12/2023 - Implement a regression analysis as well as clustering methods + ***Deliver Homework 2***
 * 08/12/2023 - Extract results for each research question
-* 15/12/2023 - Data Story and Page Design
+* 15/12/2023 - Data Story writing and web page design
-* 22/12/2023 - **Deliver Milestone 3**
+* 22/12/2023 - ***Deliver Milestone 3***

 ## Organization within the team
 **--> Organization within the team: A list of internal milestones up until project Milestone P3.**